This article was first published by RNZ

 “I won’t play second fiddle because that puts Māori in a lesser place,” she said, recalling how she felt at the time.

-A pivot occurred after she was “rightly confronted” about her approach after speaking at a marae in Rotorua several years ago.
+A pivot occurred after she was “rightly confronted” about her approach after speaking at a marae in Rotorua nearly two decades ago.

 Then there was also the incident when former broadcaster and Labour MP Willie Jackson accused Kamo and other prominent journalists of being Māori in face only and lacking a “Māori perspective.”